-Looking confident and encouraging is called 'non-verbal' (nowords) communication.
+3 Looking confident and encouraging is called 'non-verbal' (nowords) communication.
 If you look confident and encouraging, it tells the key people (without words) that you know what you are doing.
 But this doesn't mean you should be a bik het.
 Look confident and encouraging, but also don't be afraid to admit that you don't have all the answers - because then the key people will trust the answers you do have.

-Core units How to communicate effectively and Topic 2.4 respectfully with key people
+Core units Element 2 Topic 2.4 Respectfully with key people